wangdongjie100/wangdongjie100.github.io/_pages/about.md

 <h4>Announcement</h4>

-We will host the third **AI for Urban Planning** at AAAI 2025 📊.
+We will host the third **AI for Data Editing** at KDD 2025 📊.
 If you are interested in this topic, we welcome you to submit your paper 📝.
-For more details, please visit [this link](https://ai-for-urban-planning.github.io/AAAI25-workshop/).
+For more details, please visit [this link](https://ai-for-data-editing.github.io/KDD25-workshop/).

 ---